Liverpool vs Sheffield United prediction, betting tips and odds: Blades could be torn apart at Anfield

 - Brentford vs Brighton prediction, betting tips and odds

-- Football accumulator tips for Wednesday April 3: Back our 5-1 acca plus get £50 in free bets with CopyBet
+- BetMGM Thursday night Premier League darts free bet: Grab £40 for the competition at the AO Arena in Manchester this Thursday from BetMGM

-- Rory McIlroy betting offer: Get odds of 80-1 for McIlroy to win Valero Texas Open & US Masters + bag £30 in free bets
+- Rory McIlroy Masters betting odds and predictions: Get 80-1 for McIlroy to win Valero Texas Open & US Masters + bag £30 in free bets

 - Manchester City vs Aston Villa bet builder tips for a 25-1 payout + get £40 in Premier League free bets